-- Internal security, who are employed under a contract of employment (referred to as "Protection Services"). - Private security contractors, who are contracted to assist Protection Services with security operations (currently GardaWorld). - Public security forces, provided by the relevant Government to support the operations.
+- Internal security, who are employed under a contract of employment (referred to as "Protection Services").
+Internal security are not armed i.e. they do not carry firearms (or any type of arms). - Private security contractors, who are contracted to assist Protection Services with security operations (currently GardaWorld). - Public security forces, provided by the relevant Government to support the rule of law in Mozambique.

 Police lead Protection Services and GardaWorld on joint patrols inside of the concessions.
 Police, being representatives of the state, act on the state's behalf and do not take instructions from MRM, Kagem (or the relevant Group entity, as appropriate) or GardaWorld.
-The police are responsible for making any arrests they deem fit, and we are there to support as required.
+The police are responsible for making any arrests.

 Generally, at Gemfields' exploration sites, limited numbers of private security contractors are used in a static guarding capacity only.
-Protection Services may provide ad-hoc additional support to exploration sites but largely, exploration sites do not have dedicated contracted Protection Services personnel.
+Protection Services may provide ad-hoc additional support to exploration sites but, largely, exploration sites do not have dedicated contracted Protection Services personnel.
 Management oversight from the main operations is provided to exploration sites via private security contracting arrangements.